mozilla-services/contile/docs/testing/contract-tests/contract-tests.md

 # Contile Contract Tests

-This directory contains the automated contract test suite for the Mozilla Tile Service (MTS).
+The [test-engineering/contract/][0] directory contains the automated contract test suite for the Mozilla Tile Service (MTS).
 Passing contract tests are a prerequisite for deployment.
-The contract test framework was originally developed in isolation, see [contile-integration-tests][1].
+The contract test framework was originally developed in isolation, which is now archived.
+See [contile-integration-tests][1].

 ## Overview